-What are food allergies or food intolerance?
+What are food sensitivities or food intolerances?

-Food allergies/intolerance are caused by a reaction to a particular ingredient, which is usually a protein.
+Food sensitivities/intolerances are caused by a reaction to a particular ingredient, which is usually a protein.
 Sometimes referred to as an ‘adverse reaction to food,’ it is defined as an abnormal response to a food or food additive.

-Allergies may last a lifetime so the ingredient must be permanently removed from your cat’s food.
+Sensitivities may last a lifetime so the ingredient must be permanently removed from your cat’s food.

-What causes food allergies or food intolerance?
+What causes food sensitivities or food intolerances?

 Is my cat sensitive to foods?

-- Frequent scratching or hair loss
+- Frequent scratching

 - Red, inflamed skin

 - Chronic ear problems